RDMLASymposium/rdmlasymposium.github.io/about.md

 *When is the RDMLA Symposium?*

-The RDMLA Symposium will be held on Friday, April 22, 2022, 9:00 a.m.
-ET/UTC-4 to 4:30 p.m.
+The RDMLA Symposium will be held on Friday, April 22, 2022, beginning at 9:00 a.m.
 ET/UTC-4.
-This will be a hybrid event, held simultaneously online and at the Countway Library of Medicine at Harvard Medical School in Boston, Massachusetts.
+This will be a virtual event.

 *How much does the Symposium cost?*

 The RDMLA Symposium aims to keep the cost of the event low so that it is accessible to anyone who would like to participate.
-Virtual registration costs **$10 USD**; in-person registration is **$30 USD** (cost includes lunch and refreshments).
+Virtual registration costs **$10 USD**.

 *Can I submit a proposal?*